hddananjaya/PHP_Secure_WebShell/README.md

 ![ifconfig](https://raw.githubusercontent.com/I2NhbmloZWxweW91/PHP_Secure_WebShell/master/imgs/ifconfig-ss.png "ifconfig ss")

 # PHP Secure WebShell
-This is just a old school php web shell, but with a password feature.
+This is just an old school php web shell, but with a password feature.
 You need to setup password hash before uploading and after file is uploaded need to enter password before executing commands.

 Interesting part is you don't need to enter the password for every command, instead once you type the password you can run any number of commands as you wish for your particular session.